 Your challenge as a marketing manager is to create (or encourage your team to create) content that people will love so that they will share it.
 Unfortunately you are limited: people only tend to share things which entertain them (3’s dancing pony) or educates them (Facebook page performance by Industry)

-Fortunately you’re in marketing and are already a creative individual so producing awesome content which people will want to share should be easy right?
+Fortunately you’re in digital marketing and are already a creative individual so producing awesome content which people will want to share should be easy right?
 We know this isn’t always the case.
 But narrowing your content to either be entertaining or educational gives you two goals to aim for, rather than the four mentioned above.

 Remember the job of content is not to persuade and convert.
 Granted it helps towards the sales process but when you sit down to create content don’t get bogged down trying to reach either of these goals.